isomerpages/moe-angmokiopri/pages/Our School Rules.md

 ## 7\.
 Offences and Consequences

-*   When a student has committed an offence,
+*   When a student has committed an offence,&nbsp;

     *   parents will be informed of the offence committed.
     *   parents/guardians will work with the school to ensure that their child/ward adhere to the school rules.